mtumilowicz/scala-zio2-zstream-workshop/README.txt

                 streaming data types
             * result of combining a pipeline with a sink/stream is a new sink/stream
         * `type ZIO[-R, +E, +A] = ZChannel[R, Any, Any, Any, E, Nothing, A]`
-            * ZIO is just a special case of a channel that does not produce any incremental results
+            * ZIO is just a special case of a channel that does not read any input and does not produce any incremental results
+            * everything we know about how to run an individual ZIO workflow applies to a channel
+               * only need to handle some additional cases - only few of them
+                  * `write` - emit and increment output
+                     * similar to `ZIO.succeed` but `ZIO.succeed` means "produce this final output and be done", `write` says "produce that incremental output and then potentially keep going"
+                  * `read` - read an input element, error or done value
+                  * `PipeTo` - send one output of one channel to input of another
+                  * `ConcatMap` - generate a new channel for each element of a channel and combine them
+                     * similar to `flatMap` of our elements
             * shouldn't think of streams as higher level built on top of effect systems
                 * channels are fundamental and effect systems are specialized versions
 * under the hood